 - Your landlord can seek forbearance, late fee relief, and repayment options on the property.

-Watch the webinar presented on January 29 and get subleasing tips and information.
+Watch the webinar presented on April 15 and get moving out tips and information.

 News & Important Issues

 - Legal Links

 The information contained in this website does not constitute legal advice nor is it intended to constitute legal advice.
 It is not a substitute for consulting an attorney regarding one's particular case.
 The information and opinions contained herein are those of the student legal service and are not necessarily those of the University of Illinois of Champaign-Urbana.
 All materials contained herein are the property of the University of Illinois at Champaign-Urbana Student Legal Service and its attorneys – All Rights Reserved.